-5.2.1 Experiment Setup and Methodology

-To evaluate server resource requirement and query latency, we deploy the network topology (Figure 5 and §4.1).
+5.2.1 Experiment Setup and Methodology.
+To evaluate server resource requirements and query latency, we deploy a network topology (Figure 12), separating control and experimental traffic.
 We vary the client-to-server RTT for different experiments.
-All client hosts use 16 GB ram and 4-core (8-thread) 2.4 GHz Intel Xeon.
-To support the all-TCP workload, we configure the authoritative server 24 GB RAM on a 12-core (24-thread) 2.2 GHz Intel Xeon, using nsd-4.1.17 with 8 processes.
-All hosts run Ubuntu-
+All client hosts use 16 GB RAM and 4-core (8-thread) 2.4 GHz Intel Xeon.
+To support the all-TCP/TLS workload, we configure the authoritative server with 64 GB RAM on a 24-core (48-thread) 2.2 GHz Intel Xeon, and controller with 24 GB RAM on a 12-core (24-thread) 2.2 GHz Intel Xeon.
+We run nsd-4.1.0 with 16 processes for all the experiments, and a TLS-patched version [27] for TLS experiments.
+All hosts run Ubuntu 16.04.2 LTS (64-bit) with 4.4.0-83-generic kernel.
+Different server implementations may have different memory requirements.

-16.04 (64-bit).

-We conduct two types of query replay using B-Root-17 traces (Table 1).
+We conduct three types of query replay.
 First, we replay the queries using the protocols in the original trace (3% TCP queries) to establish a baseline for comparison.
-We then mutate the queries so all employ TCP.
-We vary either the clientserver RTTs (0 ms to 120 ms) or TCP timeouts (5 ms to 35 ms) at the server.
+We then mutate the queries so all employ TCP and TLS respectively for two different sets of experiments.
+We vary either TCP timeouts (5 ms to 40 ms) at the server, or the client-server RTTs (0 ms to 140 ms or based on a distribution).
+In TCP and TLS experiments, we optimize TCP at the client and server by enabling net.ipv4.tcp_low_latency in Linux, and disable the Nagle algorithm [15] at the client.

-We use two B-Root traces in the experiments in this section.
-We first use use 1-hour B-Root-17a trace to study server state with controlled minimal RTT (<1 ms), verifying the experiment reaches steady state in about 5 minutes.
+We use two B-Root traces (Table 1) in the experiments in this section.
+We first use 1-hour B-Root-17a trace to study server state with controlled minimal RTT (<1 ms), verifying the experiment reaches steady state in about 5 minutes.
 For later experiments we use B-Root-17b, a 20-minute subset of the B-Root-17a trace.